ICAEW Chartered Accountant · UK M&A Advisory · London

 Months 2 to 4

-Market approach and indicative offers
+Market approach & indicative offers

 3